jimmykane/The-Three-Little-Pigs-Siri-Proxy/README.md

 	sudo killall named -> to stopped stupid named service (another dns server) sudo /et/init,d/dnsmasq start -> to restart dnsserver

+**My Siri isn't working on my device, but it does connect to my Siriproxy, and I have 4S keyes**

+Try Deleting your com.apple.assistant.plist.
+You can do this by putting `cydia://package/mobi.macciti.assistantdelete` in safari on your iDevice, or just search `assistantdelete` in cydia.

 **Gem is not installing?**